 We love our sensory bins!!
 Here are some ideas for Easter sensory bins or spring sensory bins.

-This was a very simple and cheap sensory bin.
-Easter grass.
-Plastic eggs.
-Write sight words on both halves of the eggs.
-Students match the words and write the sight words.
+This was a very simple and cheap sensory bin: Easter grass and plastic eggs.
+Sight words were written on both halves of the eggs.
+Students decoded the words, matched the words, and wrote the sight words.

 Easter Snacks And Egg Hunts

 Of course, we have an Easter egg hunt (or just an egg hunt).
-To keep it simple, fair, and organized we have each child bring in eggs.
+To keep it simple, fair, and organized, we have each child bring in eggs.
 The eggs are numbered from 1-20 (or however many kids are in the class).
-So we end up with 15 sets of eggs all numbered 1-20.
+So we ended up with 15 sets of eggs, all numbered 1-20.
 The eggs are filled with goodies.
 When we hunt the eggs, we only find the eggs with our number written on them.
-So if you’re number 4, you find all of the number 4 eggs.
-This means everyone gets the exact same amount of eggs.
+So, if you’re number 4, you find all of the number 4 eggs.
+This means everyone gets the same amount of eggs.

-And of course, we need a basket for the eggs.
-We found these at War-Mart for $1!
+And, of course, we need a basket for the eggs.
+We found these at Walmart for $1!

 Grab your bunny bait label here!